Roatan Island Travel | Bay Islands, Honduras

 Roatan Towns & Villages

 Roatan is not a very large island, but it has many small towns and villages scattered throughout its coastline.
 Here we will mainly describe the popular areas visited by locals and travelers alike.
 As you will see, most if not all towns and villages have English names, a sign of the British colonization of Roatan.
+Many of the most popular “things to do in Roatan” can be found in these towns and villages.

 Camp Bay can be found in the furthest east section of the island.
 Mobile service is scattered and getting there requires veering off the main road and driving on gravel and dirt roads.
 However, you will be highly rewarded with a dense rainforest canopy and the largest beach on Roatan, Camp Bay Beach.
 Along the way, you will pass Paya Bay Resort and Marble Hill Farms.